iTosy/Approaches-of-Applying-Deep-Learning-in-Physical-Layer/README.md

 * Modulation with and without encoding and Block Error Ratio for different SNR
 * A comparison between Autoencoder and Reed Solomon encoding algorithm
 * The residual Binarized Neurak Network Autoencoder

+## Libraries

+* Tensorflow
+* Keras
+* Pyitpp
+* Numpy
+* Matplotlib

+## Usage

+* Importing pyitpp
+  pyitpp is a pybind library of the itpp library for C++.
+  The python version (pyitpp) doesn't have Reed Solomon encoding, so for be able to use Reed solomon you should follow these instruction: